 only when placed in an approved rear-facing baby seat and the airbag is

 Seatbelts must be worn at

-all times when driving in
+when driving in

 France, by both adults and children, and both in the back and front